HMASynthesizer

 synthetic_data = synthesizer.sample()

 Is the HMASynthesizer suited for your dataset?
 The HMASynthesizer is designed to capture correlations between different tables with high quality.
 The algorithm is optimized for datasets with around 5 tables and 1 level of depth (eg. a parent and its child table).
-If you have a complex schema, use the simplify_schema function to create a smaller, simpler dataset for HSA.
+If you have a complex schema, use the simplify_schema function to create a smaller, simpler dataset for HMASynthesizer.

 Want to model more complex graphs?
 You can reach out to us to inquire about our paid SDV plans.
 SDV Enterprise supports work many more tables, so you will not have to use simplify_schema on the paid plan.